mantl/mantl/docs/security/security_setup.rst

 .. option:: --change-admin-password

    ``security-setup`` will normally ask for an admin password only if it doesn't already have one.
-Setting this option will cause ``auth-setup`` to re-prompt for the admin password.
+Setting this option will cause ``security-setup`` to re-prompt for the admin password.

 .. option:: --cert-country